 Answer any questions you may have

-Arrange an and send confirmation of your initial consultation
+Arrange and send confirmation of your initial consultation

 Transmission of data and information via the website is not a secure or an encrypted transmission method for sending your personal data, unless otherwise indicated on the website.
 Your attention is therefore drawn to the fact that, any information and personal data carried over the internet is not secure.
 Information and personal data may be intercepted, lost, corrupted or accessed by other people.

-Upon receipt of your personal data Julie is committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, Julie has put in place appropriate physical, electronic and managerial procedures to safeguard and secure the information collected online.
+Upon receipt of your personal data we are committed to ensuring that your information is secure.
+In order to prevent unauthorised access or disclosure, we have in place appropriate physical, electronic and managerial procedures to safeguard and secure the information collected online.